 North Fistral offers great waves across all stages of the tide and tends to be a bit better at high tide than the south of the bay.
 Just to the north of the bay, you’ll find Little Fistral, a high-quality beach and reef combo that offers fast-breaking waves across shallow rocks.

-Towan Beach is one of the most accessible beaches in Newquay.
+Towan Beach is one of the most accessible beaches for surfing in Newquay.
 The beach is located at the end of Towan Road and it is just a short walk from Newquay’s main street.

 Offering waves all up this stretch of sand with a novelty left nestled in the harbour this beach is a magnet for surfers.
 It’s sheltered from south-westerly solid winds making it a go-to when Fitsral starts to go onshore.

-Watergate bay is a three-mile stretch of sand located just north of the town.
-Enclosed by large cliffs and home to The Watergate Bay Hotel this popular surfing spot has become somewhat gentrified in the last 10 years.
+Watergate bay is a three-mile stretch of sand located just north of Newquay.
+It’s a popular surfing spot that has become somewhat gentrified in the last 10 years.

 You’ll find waves all up and down this stretch of beach with easy access via the main car park at the top of the cliffs (you do need to pay to park).

 Watergate regularly hosts the English National Surfing Championships, check out the video below from 2021, safe to say they scored!